acm-projects/ReQuest/README.md

     <br> <br>

 ## Stretch Goals :rocket:
+- Crowdsourcing feature to add/verify location of recycling bins and other disposal locations
 - Community post page to feature events to volunteer to pick up trash/clean environments
 - Social tab/ Leaderboard to compare points with friends and other users
 - Garbage & Recycling Schedules